Acquisition Calculator

 Not all add-backs are legitimate.
 Inflated or fabricated add-backs are one of the most common red flags in business acquisitions.
 Learn about the 10 red flags that kill deals.

-Once you know the SDE, you can estimate a business's value by applying an industry-appropriate multiple.
-SDE multiples typically range from 1.5x to 4.0x, depending on industry, business size, growth trends, and risk profile.
+Once you know the SDE, you can estimate value by applying an industry-appropriate multiple.
+SDE multiples typically range from 1.5× to 4× depending on industry, size, growth trends, and risk profile.
 Read our guide to valuation multiples.